sikhote/sinclair.tech/public/assets/md/resume.md

 - Built universal checkout page using Next.js (React) that supported multiple brands and domains with a single code base.
 It was feature rich, including options for upsells, coupons, and language support, while still allowing brand specific themes and design
 - Created server side rendered, react, e-commerce websites for brands of the company
 - Created optimized landing pages for sales events
-- Team lead for all React developmemt and frontend best practices
+- Team lead for all React development and frontend best practices
 - Created an automated return portal to reduce CX contact
 - Added i18n functionality across sales and checkout pages